zxdawn/WRF-Chem-LDA-LFR/README.md

 - Improving the convection simulation
 - Improving the lightning NO<sub>x</sub> estimation

+## Publications

-Feel free to use this model for your own research ;)
+Feel free to use this model for your own research and add the paper information below:

+- Xin Zhang et al. (2021).
+Influence of convection on the upper tropospheric O3 and NOx budget in China.
+In review.